Tokyo Games sponsors pay $3.3 billion, but more still needed

 Now they're being asked to pay millions more to cover some of the soaring costs of the one-year postponement.

-None of the the nearly 70 domestic sponsors is saying “no"— at least publicly — to an Olympics backed by Prime Minister Yoshihide Suga, and driven by Japan's powerful advertising conglomerate Dentsu Inc., the official marketing agency for the Tokyo Olympics.
+None of the nearly 70 domestic sponsors is saying “no"— at least publicly — to an Olympics backed by Prime Minister Yoshihide Suga and driven by Japan's powerful advertising conglomerate Dentsu Inc., the official marketing agency for the Tokyo Olympics.

 Pulling off the Olympics is viewed as a national project, a matter of honor and saving face.
 Doubts expressed behind the scenes are unlikely to trickle to the surface.
 Some sponsors might offer additional “in-kind” payments — contributions not made in cash — but there has been little open dissent and few contract details made public.
 In the end, any shortfall is likely to be made up by taxpayers.

-Associated Press contacted a dozen sponsors and almost all refused to comment.
-A Tokyo Gas spokesperson said that organizers had advised against speaking to the media.
+The Associated Press contacted a dozen sponsors and almost all refused to comment.
+A Tokyo Gas spokesperson said organizers had advised against speaking to the media.

 “We will continue with our preparation toward a safe and secure Olympics while paying heed to further developments,” spokesman Tomonao Matsuo said.
 He said no decision had been made on the renewal.

 The Tokyo Olympics have become very expensive.
-A University of Oxford study says they are the most costly Summer Olympics on record.
+A University of Oxford study says they are the most costly Summer Games on record.

 The official cost of putting on the Tokyo Olympics is $12.6 billion in the latest budget.
 But a government audit last year said it was probably twice that much, and this was before the added cost of the delay.
 This is all public money except for $5.6 billion from the privately funded organizing committee budget.
 Domestic sponsors make up about 60% of this income.